-The District operates a skill center in cooperation with four neighboring districts and a local college for the purpose of training students of all five districts and the college in certain vocational skills.
-This skill center is known as the North Olympic Peninsula Skills Center.
-The proportionally larger financial operations of this facility are included in these financial statements.
-For the fiscal year 2015-16, revenues totaled \$805,645 while expenditures totaled \$1,244,303.
+During the year, the District operated a skill center in cooperation with four neighboring districts and a local college for the purpose of training students of all five districts and the college in certain vocational skills.
+The following organizations were members of the Skill Center: Port Angeles School District, Cape Flattery School District, Crescent School District, Quillayute Valley School District, Sequim School District, and Peninsula College.
+This skill center was known as the North Olympic Peninsula Skills Center.

+The proportionally larger financial operations of this facility have been included in these financial statements.
+For the fiscal year 2016-17, revenues totaled \$621,318.45 while expenditures totaled \$1,068,136.30.